Augustana celebrates faculty promotions and tenure

 Studying Spanish can take you any direction that speaks to you, starting with your Augustana education.
 You have three options for your major, plus related minors:

-All of the majors emphasize research, writing, analytical thinking and communication.
+All of the majors emphasize intercultural competence, analytical thinking and reading, and oral and written communication skills.
 You’ll graduate with essential skills for a profession where knowledge of Spanish is a fundamental asset, such as medicine, communication, law, education, government, international business and service, management and more.

 Whatever major or combination you choose, you’ll benefit from the diversity of teaching methods, professors and students in Augustana's Spanish program, student groups and cultural events on campus, and opportunities for international study and travel.